StevenMaude/blog-content/posts/2013/types-of-data-scientist.md

 Considering the many news articles I see mentioning big data, the authors make a sobering observation on this subject (p16-17):

-> "Most data scientists rarely work with terabyte or larger data...
-True
+> "Most data scientists rarely work with terabyte or larger data… True
 > big data work seems limited to a relative small subset of data
 > scientists."